Search

 What if the parties agree to depart from the arrangements set out in the Child Arrangements Order?

 If all parties to the Child Arrangements Order are in agreement about any changes, it would not be a breach of the order to depart from its terms.
-However, the parties must be aware that these changes are not legally binding unless the order is formally varied by the Court.
+However, the parties must be aware that these changes are not legally binding unless the order is formally varied by the court.
 This means that if the informal agreement comes to an end at any point, the parties will have to revert back to the original order.

 Can a Child Arrangements Order be varied?

-The Court are aware that family circumstances change over time and that children’s needs change as they get older, therefore it is possible to apply for variation of an existing Child Arrangements Order.
+The court are aware that family circumstances change over time and that children’s needs change as they get older, therefore it is possible to apply for variation of an existing Child Arrangements Order.
 The person making the application will have to demonstrate that their proposed changes are in the child’s best interests.

 For more information on applying to vary a Child Arrangements Order, please see our How to Guide on Variation and discharge of an order for contact or residence.